AsuniCAD/BCF-XML/README.md

 For information about API-based BCF communication, please refer to: https://github.com/BuildingSMART/BCF-API

-This repository contains a plugin implementations for:
+This repository contains a plugin implementation for:
 - [Rhino](Implementations/Rhino)